If God Loves Us Then Why Does God Allow Suffering?

-As I was having my talking session with God (this is where I randomly asked Him things I do not understand).
+A common question is that if God loves us then why does God allow suffering?
+The best person to answer this question is God Himself.
+In case you are new to this whole Christian thing you can talk to God and God can talk back, it is called the Holy Spirit (click here to read my blog for more).
+Anyway, as I was having my talking session with God (this is where I randomly asked Him things I do not understand).
 My topic of discussion with God was the idea of trails and tribulation that people have to endure in life.
-I told God that I did not understand that why people and as Christians we have to endure pain or hardships.
-If God loves us then why does He allow the world to hurt us?
+I told God that I did not understand that why people have to endure pain or hardships.
+If God loves us then why does God allow suffering?

 Almost as fast as I asked the question I got an unexpected answer from God.
 God told me that if we did not have pain then how could we ever know or understand the true dynamic of pleasure.
 One thing that God pointed out to me was that our time on Earth was only temporary.
 Although to us it seems like what we are going through seems like forever or like we have been in a hardship for a long time.
 To God, He sees our time here on Earth as literally a blink of an eye.
 We are to spend eternity in heaven if this is where we choose to go and in heaven that is where things will be perfect.